Belmont High School (Los Angeles): Demographics

 As of 2016 the school had about 1,000 students, 25% of whom were of Central American origin.
 Some of those students immigrated without their parents.

 As of December 2013 the school had fewer than 1,000 students.

 The school was built for a capacity of 2,500 students, and when it opened in 1923 it had about 500 students.
 Due to an enrollment decline in the 1950s the Los Angeles City High School District considered closing Belmont.
 By the 1990s the school had its peak enrollment, 5,500 students, making it California's largest high school and one of the largest in the United States.
 During that period many students were reassigned to and sent on buses to schools in the San Fernando Valley because there were too many students in Belmont.
 In the 1997–1998 school year the school had 5,160 students.
 At the time, the school's dropout rate was 65% and in terms of its four-year graduation rate it ranked lower than 96% of Los Angeles County high schools.
 72% of the enrolled students took free lunches.

 The enrollment declined in the 2000s due to the opening of charter schools and LAUSD opening schools to relieve capacity.
 In 2001 the LAUSD began a building campaign to relieve the capacity of the school.

 Due to overcrowding, Belmont had a year-round schedule for 26 years, until the 2008 opening of the Edward R. Roybal Learning Center.
-After the opening Belmont resumed having a traditional two-year school schedule.
+After the opening Belmont resumed having a traditional two-semester school schedule.